FerRacimo/popgen-pink-salmon/README.md

 1. What is the difference between a population's N<sub>e</sub> and N<sub>c</sub>.
 Why are both important when seeking to underestand population dynamics?

-2. Can you calculate the realtive signal (due to Ne) and the noise (due to sample size?) in the mean r2 value?
+2. Can you calculate the relative signal (due to Ne) and the noise (due to sample size?) in the mean r2 value?

-3. Say you sampled an additional individual that was a sibling of an individual already present in your population samples.
-How woud this affect your N<sub>e</sub> estimates?

-4. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?
+3. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?

-5. Given time and money how would you improve this analysis - more samples? more loci? more populations?
+4. Given time and money how would you improve this analysis - more samples? more loci? more populations?

 ## Data sources
 (please email (ryan.waples@gmail.com) me if you cannot access these papers)